Timothy Wong Man-kong

-Timothy Wong Man-kong (黃文江) is a historian from Hong Kong and associate professor within the Department of History at Hong Kong Baptist University.
-He earned a bachelor's degree from Hong Kong Baptist College followed by MPhil and PhD, both at the Chinese University of Hong Kong.
+Timothy Wong Man-kong (黃文江) is a historian from Hong Kong and chair professor within the Department of History at Hong Kong Baptist University.
+He earned a bachelor's degree [BA in Arts and Social Sciences (History) 1992] from Hong Kong Baptist College followed by MPhil and PhD in History, both at the Chinese University of Hong Kong, under the supervision of Professor Alice Ng Lun Ngai-ha.
 Wong was elected a fellow of the Royal Historical Society in 2018.